 Is the BQ 3D Scanner worth buying?
-This review explores its features, design and more.
+This review explores its features, design, and more.

 This BQ Ciclop 3D scanner review will give you the facts and figures about this popular product.
 The general feedback has been good, but there are no in-depth reviews about the product so far.
-If you’re interested in buying this 3D scanner but being held back due to lack of information, this review explains what you need to know.
+If you’re interested in buying this 3D scanner but are being held back due to a lack of information, this review explains what you need to know.

 Shortcut To Great Info On This Page

 This scanner utilizes the latest in laser triangulation technology to do a 3D scanning of the object that is set on its table, which rotates automatically.
-A closer look at the scanner shows the frame is constructed out of 3D printed PLA plants.
+A closer look at the scanner shows the frame is constructed out of 3D-printed PLA plants.

 This scanner is available in an even more affordable version with just the electronic components.
-As 3D scanner reviews have pointed out, this is the first open source scanner for 3D printing available.
+As 3D scanner reviews have pointed out, this is the first open-source scanner for 3D printing available.
 The scanner also uses Horus software which you can download online.

-The scanner uses a ZUM BT-328 board based off the Arduino, and it comes with several features and modifications that make it superior to the other boards available today.
+The scanner uses a ZUM BT-328 board based on the Arduino, and it comes with several features and modifications that make it superior to the other boards available today.
 In addition, it is the ZUM BT-328 that runs the laser and motor control firmware.
 A close inspection of the design also shows the ZUM SCAN is hooked up to the top of the scanner.

-The product is delivered a kit and requires assembly.
+The product is delivered in a kit and requires assembly.
 Instructions are provided so it should not take long.
-In the past these products had difficulty taking off because of setup difficulties, but now that’s no longer going to be an issue since the Ciclop was built with ease of use in mind.
+In the past, these products had difficulty taking off because of setup difficulties, but now that’s no longer going to be an issue since the Ciclop was built with ease of use in mind.
 Apart from including all the components, the instructions are laid out step by step for easy reference.
-The threaded rods, washers and bolts are well-made, with the rods on the heavy side.
+The threaded rods, washers, and bolts are well-made, with the rods on the heavy side.